Compute

 • Must be 8 to 32 characters long.

-• Can include two of the following: uppercase letters, lowercase letters, digits, and special characters: ~!@#%^*-_=+?
+• Can contain at least two types of the following characters: uppercase letters, lowercase letters, digits, and special characters ~!@#%^*-_=+?

 • For security reasons, set a strong password.
 The system will verify the password strength.